MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-ssas.md

 ## What is my local Active Directory’s role?

 For Analysis Services to determine if a user connecting to it belongs to a role with permissions to read data, the server needs to convert the effective user name passed from Azure AD to the gateway and on to the Analysis Services server.
 The Analysis Services server passes the effective user name to a Windows Active Directory domain controller (DC).
-The Active Directory DC then validates the effective user name as a valid UPN on a local account.
+The Active Directory DC then validates that the effective user name is a valid UPN on a local account.
 It returns that user’s Windows user name back to the Analysis Services server.

 EffectiveUserName can't be used on a non-domain-joined Analysis Services server.
-The Analysis Services server must be joined to a domain to avoid any login errors.
+The Analysis Services server must be joined to a domain to avoid any sign-in errors.

 ## How do I tell what my UPN is?